KyleMardell/freeflow-app/README.md

 As I wanted to include an hourly rate for the project and calculate costs, I also wanted to generate a report of the project for invoicing or analysis.
 This would provide an easy way to see a full estimated project breakdown and even a completed project's full task and hourly breakdown.

 Having used project tracking apps without a cost feature before, I knew the kind of app I wanted to create, but with the added costing feature.
 This meant I didn’t need to spend a great deal of time researching design ideas, as I had a clear vision of how I wanted the app to look, feel, and navigate.
-To meet the timeframe, I decided to use Bootstrap for layout, navigation, and some interactive features.
-With my experience using Bootstrap in multiple previous projects, I felt I had a good understanding of its uses and opted to use React Bootstrap .
-This would save me time, as I was already familiar with how to implement features I’ve used before using the CSS and JavaScript link version of Bootstrap.
+To meet the time frame, I decided to use Bootstrap for layout, navigation, and some interactive features.
+With my experience using Bootstrap in multiple previous projects, I felt I had a good understanding of its uses and opted to use React Bootstrap.
+This would save me time, as I was already familiar with how to implement features I’ve used before using the CSS and JavaScript link version of Bootstrap and only required some slight modification in code to use the same features.

 ### Database
 When designing the Free Flow app, I wanted to create a database schema that would allow for future stretch goals while also establishing a solid foundation.
 With this in mind, I spent a reasonable amount of time ensuring that my schema would not need corrections once I began coding, as this could take up unnecessary time required to complete the project on schedule.
-I used my previous project's database schema as an example and Excalidraw to create and double-check my schema before beginning the coding process.
+I used my previous project's database schema as an example and [Excalidraw](https://excalidraw.com/) to create and double-check my schema before beginning the coding process.
 I also used my wireframe designs for each page to understand the fields needed for each database model.
 Visualizing forms and pages helped me write down the required fields for each model and ensure nothing was missing or overlooked.

 After designing and verifying my database schema, I realized that I only needed four custom models, or five in total, including the user model.
 The four custom models are profile, project, task, and custom task.
 These models provide sufficient functionality while keeping the project within the scope of both the MVP and the project timeline.
 I had considered adding more fields to each model, as well as other models, but in order to stay within the project's scope, they seemed unnecessary or too ambitious at this stage.
 However, I would like to add additional features in the future, and some of these are outlined below.